 COVID-19 has caused many businesses to shut down or transition their employees to work from home, disrupting daily work life for many.
-As stay-at-home regulations are scaled back and all businesses are allowed to resume as normal, your employees will be asked to come back to work so you need to have a plan in place for all employees to safely and successfully return to work.
+As stay-at-home regulations are scaled back and all businesses are allowed to resume as normal, your employees will be asked to come back to work and you need to have a plan in place for all employees to safely and successfully return to work.

-While you may need to tailor your organization's COVID-19 return to work plan to employees' specific needs having a generalized plan in place can help you safely reopen your business.
+While you may need to tailor your organization's COVID-19 return to work plan to employees' specific needs (e.g., child care arrangements, caregiving responsibilities and health issues), having a generalized plan in place can help you safely reopen your business.